fzerorubigd/TheFirstPlayer/README.md

 This game is a Campaign[^1] Game to determine the first player in a game night (or in course of multiple game night session with same group)

-You need 3 d6 per player[^2], so for 5 players it will be 15 dice and a campaign tracker sheet (if you want to keep track of the status on multiple game nights) you don’t need the campaign tracker sheet  if you want to use it for multiple game nights.
+You need 3 d6 per player[^2], so for 5 players it will be 15 dice and a campaign tracker sheet (if you want to keep track of the status on multiple game nights) you don’t need the campaign tracker sheet  if you don't want to use it for multiple game nights.

 Also, this is obvious, this method is useful for the games that have turn order, and has no systematic method of choosing the first player.
 For example [Rajas Of The Ganges](https://boardgamegeek.com/boardgame/220877/rajas-ganges)[^3] has turn order, but the first player is determined by the dice rolling in the game, so this method is not needed there.
 But then you can do the resolve phase even when the game has its own method to keep it fair.